sorohan/graph-builder/markdown/graph-builder.mutablegraph.putedgeconnectingendpoints.md

 Adds an edge connecting `endpoints` (in the order, if any, specified by `endpoints` if one is not already present.

-<p>If this graph is directed, `endpoints` must be ordered and the added edge will be directed; if it is undirected, the added edge will be undirected.
+If this graph is directed, `endpoints` must be ordered and the added edge will be directed; if it is undirected, the added edge will be undirected.

-<p>If this graph is directed, `endpoints` must be ordered.
+If this graph is directed, `endpoints` must be ordered.

-<p>If either or both endpoints are not already present in this graph, this method will silently addNode each missing endpoint to the graph.
+If either or both endpoints are not already present in this graph, this method will silently [MutableGraph.addNode](./graph-builder.mutablegraph.addnode.md) each missing endpoint to the graph.

+Throws if the introduction of the edge would violate [BaseGraph.allowsSelfLoops](./graph-builder.basegraph.allowsselfloops.md)<!-- -->.

+Throws if the endpoints are unordered and the graph is directed.

 **Signature:**
 ```javascript